Skip to main content

 • No additional hardware is needed as it uses the existing cards and readers

-Installing Smartcard Connect
+Installing CIS2 Smartcard Connect

-Smartcard Connect comes bundled as part of a new version of NHS Credential Management.
+CIS2 Smartcard Connect comes bundled as part of a new version of NHS Credential Management.
 Download this version here.

 The package includes: